 - Project Support Functions

-Where does HR fit in?
+Where does HR team fit in?

-HR are very much involved and responsible for managing workforce engagement and productivity, along with preventing internal issues and resistance to avoid disruptions.
+HR team members are very much involved and responsible for managing workforce engagement and productivity, along with preventing internal issues and resistance to avoid disruptions.
 The success of an organisation relies on its employees and their performance meaning the mindset, actions, reactions and behaviours of each employee will ultimately dictate the success of organisational change.

 The responsibilities for HR in regards to change projects augment their day-to-day responsibilities within an organisation's HR function: